 How do I know which therapist to see?

 Personal fit is important.
 Have a look at the individual bios of each therapist and see if someone seems like a good fit for you.
-If you’re still unsure, we welcome you to schedule a complimentary 20 minute meet and greet visit to check out our office space and get a sense of the therapist and her approach.
+If you’re still unsure, we welcome you to call our office and chat with our admin team member who can help you decide which therapist would be a good fit.

 What will I get out of counselling?